 Modern society thrives on products enabled by the chemical industry.
-However, this goes hand in hand with a significant use of energy and associated CO2 emissions.
-Electrification of chemical processes can be part of the solution here: by using sustainable solar and wind power instead of fossil-based fuels, CO2 emissions can be greatly reduced.
-Steam cracking, a crucial process in the chemical production chain, features high on the wish list for electrification as it is currently a large industrial CO2 emitter.
+However, this goes hand in hand with a significant use of energy and CO2-emissions.
+Steam cracking, a crucial process in the chemical production chain, is currently a large industrial CO2-emitter.
+When this process is electrified, by using sustainable solar and wind power instead of fossil-based fuels, CO2-emissions can be greatly reduced.

 In chemistry, cracking is the common term for a process that breaks up molecules.
 In most cases this is carried out thermally so that an influx of heat is required.
-The ‘steam cracking’ process is a specific cracking process used to convert hydrocarbons such as naphtha, liquified petroleum gasses and natural gas condensates into olefins.
+Steam cracking is a specific cracking process used to convert hydrocarbons such as naphtha, liquified petroleum gasses and natural gas condensates into olefins.
 These are common building blocks used in the industrial synthesis of a wide variety of products that people use every day, including plastics.

 Operating at temperatures of around 850 °C, steam cracking is a very energy-intensive process.
-In the Netherlands, steam cracking results in an annual emission of around five megatonnes of CO2, equal to almost three percent of all greenhouse gas emissions.
+In the Netherlands, steam cracking results in an annual emission of around 5 megatonnes of CO2, equal to almost 3% of all greenhouse gas emissions.
 Developing and introducing a sustainable technology to power steam cracking thus would have an impact on a national scale.

 Technological innovation and systems integration